Diana (musical): Production history

 On 14 June 2023, a concert version of the musical was announced to premiere in London, at the Eventim Apollo, on 4 December 2023.
 The concert starred Maiya Quansah-Breed as 19-year-old Diana Spencer and Kerry Ellis playing an older Princess Diana, reflecting back on her life.
 Guest starring as Queen Elizabeth was British actress Denise Welch.

+On February 27, 2026, a Portuguese language non-replica production retitled Diana - The People's Princess written by Estamos Aqui Produções with direction by Tadeu Aguiar premiered at the Teatro Multiplan in Rio de Janeiro, Brazil and was transferred to the Teatro Liberdade in São Paulo on May 15.
+The cast features Sara Sarres as Diana, Claudio Lins as Charles, Giselle Prattes as Camilla, Simone Centurione as Queen Elizabeth.
+The Rio de Janeiro show ran for 19 performances until March 15 2026 while the São Paulo run will conclude on July 5 after 40 performances.

+On 1 March 2026, the first production of the musical to be staged in Australia was mounted by Hyde Entertainment in the Playhouse of the Civic Theatre in Newcastle, Australia.
+The cast featured Ava Gilbert as Diana, Joshua Davies as Charles, Amber Curby as Camilla, Jennifer Halliburton as Queen Elizabeth, Alanna Sofia as Sarah Spencer, Jaidyn Arthur as James Hewitt, Raphael Teixeira as Andrew Parker-Bowles and Andrew Morton, Miranda Smith as Barbara Cartland, and an ensemble composed of Maddy Clare, Elianne Bierman, and Nikita Lloyd.
+The production was co-directed by Hyde Entertainment's founder Seb Smee as well as Jack Madden (who also portrayed Paul Burrell), was choreographed by Olivia Prentice, and ran for seven performances until 8 March 2026.

 Reception

 The La Jolla production received mostly negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 29 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.

 Charles McNulty of the Los Angeles Times wrote: "The score is actually closer to commercial Broadway in the early aughts, an even more dated style to my ear."
 The Guardian gave the Netflix recording a one-star review, stating "If it was deliberate satire it would be genius, but it’s not."

 Jesse Green, chief theater critic for The New York Times, negatively reviewed the production at Broadway's Longacre Theatre, deeming it tawdry and exploitative, and writing, "if you care about Diana as a human being, or dignity as a concept, you will find this treatment of her life both aesthetically and morally mortifying."